-The Terry Group’s February portfolio includes about 80 bonds with maturities beyond 30 years, and 20 with maturities beyond 40 years.
+The Terry Group’s February portfolio includes roughly 100 bonds with maturities beyond 30 years, about 20 of which have maturities beyond 40 years.
 This information, though limited, enables a range of possible extrapolation approaches:

-Discount rate results have moved up 40 to 50 basis points for the year, generally in line with the increase in index average yields.
-However, the summarized discount rate outcomes indicate that the dispersion in results based on duration is considerable—there is a range of roughly 60 to 70 basis points across our three sample cash flows.
-This variation in results is especially noteworthy given the current context of a somewhat flatter-than-typical yield curve.
+Discount rate results moved up roughly 25 basis points in February, in line with the increase in average corporate yields.
+However, the summarized discount rate outcomes indicate that the dispersion in results based on duration is considerable—there is a range of about 40 basis points across our three sample cash flows.
+This variation in results is especially noteworthy in the current context of a relatively flat yield curve.

 For more information, please contact Jerry Mingione.